 • Work a game involving the officials’ family unless both teams involved agree to the assignment.

-• Not assign an umpire to a game involving a team for which the umpire is currently a paid coach or volunteer coach (for a minimum of 50% of the team's season), or has been in the past 12 months, unless both teams involved agree to the assignment.
+• Not assign an official to a game involving a team for which the official is currently a paid coach or volunteer coach (for a minimum of 50% of the team's season), or has been in the past 12 months, unless both teams involved agree to the assignment.

 • Work a game at the institution where they are employed unless both teams involved agree to the assignment.